awslabs/aws-service-catalog-products/governance-at-scale-account-factory/account-waiter/v4/README.md

 The list of outputs this template exposes:

 ### GovernanceAtScaleAccountFactoryAccountWaiterCRArn
-*Description:* the ARN of the custom resource that can be used to wait for CodeBuild and CloudFormation to become active in a newly created account
+*Description:* The ARN of the custom resource that can be used to wait for CodeBuild and CloudFormation to become active in a newly created account